-If they have lived here for one year without permission, and they depart, however temporary, they are subject to a ten-year bar to re-entry.
+If they have lived here for one year without permission, then depart, however temporary, they are subject to a ten-year bar to re-entry.

 These are called inadmissibility bars.

-This is where the I-601 application for a waiver of grounds of inadmissibility comes into play.
+This is where applications for a waiver of inadmissibility come into play.